-Switzerland set to approve same-sex marriage and adoption, exit poll suggests

-Switzerland set to approve same-sex marriage and adoption in referendum, exit poll suggests
+Switzerland approves same-sex marriage and adoption in referendum

-Swiss voters appear to have decided by a clear margin to allow same-sex couples to marry and adopt children, according to a projection after a national referendum on Sunday.
+Swiss voters have decided by a clear margin to allow same-sex couples to marry and adopt children, after a national referendum on Sunday.

-A projection by the gfs.bern polling agency for Switzerland’s public broadcasters showed that 64 per cent of voters had backed the legalisation of same-sex marriage, while just 36 per cent had voted against the measures.
+According to results provided by the Swiss federal chancellery, 64.1 per cent of the electorate voted in favour of same-sex marriage in the nationwide referendum that was conducted under Switzerland’s system of direct democracy.

-Switzerland’s federal government and parliament had already approved the amended “Marriage for All” legislation, but opponents led by the right-wing Swiss People’s Party (SVP) forced a referendum on the issue under the country’s system of direct democracy.
+The nation’s federal government and parliament had already approved the amended “Marriage for All” legislation, but opponents led by the right-wing Swiss People’s Party (SVP) forced a referendum on the issue.

-The Alpine nation has authorised same-sex civil partnerships since 2007, though it is one of the last countries in Europe to outlaw same-sex marriage.
+The Alpine country has authorised same-sex civil partnerships since 2007, though it is one of the last countries in Europe to outlaw same-sex marriage.

-The amended law will make it possible for same-sex couples to get married, and to adopt children unrelated to them.

-Married lesbian couples would also be allowed to have children through sperm donation, which is currently legal only for married heterosexual couples.
-It will also make it easier for foreign spouses of a Swiss individual to get citizenship.
+The amended law will also mean that married lesbian couples will be allowed to have children through sperm donation, which is currently legal only for married heterosexual couples.

+It will make it easier for foreign spouses of a Swiss individual to get citizenship too.

 Opponents of the law have faced criticism for allegedly using unfair tactics during their campaign.

-In a provocative campaign, activists used images of crying babies while LGBT hotlines were flooded with complaints and hostile emails.
+In a provocative campaign, activists used images of crying babies while LGBT+ hotlines were flooded with complaints and hostile emails.

 It marked a stark contrast to proponents waving “Yes, I do” rainbow flags at Zurich and Geneva pride parades.

 Same-sex couple Corinne Guntern and Anouk Oswald, from Zurich, told the Reuters news agency that the vote represented an important milestone for their future.